 You can read more about crowdfunding in the Americas region here: Crowdfunding in the Americas: USA, Canada, Latin America & the Caribbean.

-The United Kingdom and Europe
+Crowdfunding in the United Kingdom & Europe

-Even though Europe has many players in crowdfunding, especially within P2P lending, compared to the Americas and the Asia-Pacific, it is, in general, a small region.
-However, the UK is placed firmly as number three in the world with a market share of 1.88% and a funding volume of $7.85 billion and has one of the most well-established markets for crowdfunding in the world.
-Other fairly big markets for crowdfunding in Europe is France placed as number 7 and Germany placed as number 8 with funding volumes of $0.73 billion and $0.66 billion, respectively.
-Europe is well-represented on the top 30 list, but the region mostly includes countries with smaller funding volumes.
-The other European countries represented in top 30 are: Netherlands (#10), Italy (#14), Finland (#15), Sweden (#16), Spain (#19), Poland (#22), Ireland (#23), Latvia (#25), Belgium (#26), Estonia (#27), Switzerland (29), and finally Lithuania (#30).
+Even though Europe has many players in crowdfunding, especially within peer-to-peer lending, compared to the Americas and the Asia-Pacific, it is, in general, a small region.
+However, the UK is placed firmly as number three in the world with a worldwide market share of 3.40% with a funding volume of $10.4 bn and has one of the most well-established markets for crowdfunding in the world.
+Another high jumper on the list in 2018 is the Netherlands, ranked 4 in the world after an impressive growth in 2018, which resulted in a leap of six places on the list and a total crowdfunding volume of $1.81 bn up from $311.0 m in 2017.
+Other fairly big markets for crowdfunding in Europe are Germany and France, which are placed as #6 and #9 with funding volumes of 1.28 bn and 933.1 m, respectively.

 You can read more about crowdfunding in Europe here: Crowdfunding in Europe: Market Size by Country and Finance Model.